gantry/docs-old/Docs/joomla/tutorials/custom_stylesheet.md

 Step 2: Adding Your Custom Rules and Properties
 -----------------------------------------------
-You can now add the custom rules and properties inside the **[TEMPLATE]-custom.css** file to customize your Gantry template.
+You can now add the custom rules and properties inside the **gantry-custom.css** file to customize your Gantry template.
 If you want to override any existing rules from the template, you would need to use CSS Specificity.

 We will see how we use our custom stylesheet in the example below.